mapbox/carmen-cache/API.md

 const cache = require('@mapbox/carmen-cache');
 const nc = new cache.NormalizationCache('file.norm.rocksdb', true);

-// for a normalization cache with over the dictionary
+// for a normalization cache for the dictionary
 // ['saint marks ave', 'saint peters ave', 'st marks ave', 'st peters ave']
 // where the 'st ...' forms are canonical const canonical = nc.getPrefixRange(0, 2); // looks up all the canonical